techidaily/site-ai-vdieo-software/source/_posts/lighten-the-load-best-free-video-compression-software-for-windows-10.md

 ![AnyVideo Converter Compress videos ](https://images.wondershare.com/filmora/article-images/any-video-converter-compress-video-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Simply import the video you want to compress into the AnyVideo Converter and adjust the video conversion settings.
 Even though the file conversion is fast, the software retains the high quality of all videos you compress.
 Besides offering a huge selection of output video file formats, AnyVideo Converter also allows its users to **choose the output device** for which they want to optimize their video.
 In addition, you can use AnyVideo’s video editing tools to add subtitles, trim, rotate or apply visual effects to the videos whose size you’re reducing.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7.[Miro Video Converter](http://www.mirovideoconverter.com/)